-Over the years we’ve had many accessibility hacks.
+Over the years we’ve had many accessibility and inclusion hacks.
 Last year we had an excellent hack Colloquia11y by team Similarly Geeky, comprising Lily Madar and Steven Goodwin.
 Its an accessible conferencing solution (using Text To Speech and Speech To Text).

 Interview with Chris Lewis, Accessibility Challenges, Straight from the Guide Dog Owner’s Mouth

 I’ve known Chris for several decades 🙂 He’s been a telecom analyst for 38 years, legally blind for 25 years, and started a focus on accessibility about 7/8 years ago.